 Like Mr. Obama's reform, RomneyCare was predicated on the illusion that insurance would be less expensive if everyone were covered.
 Even if this theory were plausible, it is not true in Massachusetts today.
-So as costs continue to climb, Mr. Romney's Democratic successor now wants to create a central board of political appointees to decide how much doctors and hospitals should be paid for thousands of services.
+So as costs continue to climb, Mr. Romney's Democratic successor now wants to create a central board of political appointees to decide how much doctors and hospitals should be paid for thousands of services.read the rest:

 The Romney camp blames all this on a failure of execution, not of design.
 But by this cause-and-effect standard, Mr. Romney could push someone out of an airplane and blame the ground for killing him.
 Once government takes on the direct or implicit liability of paying for health care for everyone, the only way to afford it is through raw political control of all medical decisions.